Reparadocs/PolyProjects/README.md

 =======

 - Reports should link to reported listing in admin site
-- Graphical tweaks
+- Graphical tweaks*
 - Look into categories and skills
 - Posting Limit
-- User Register Form fill in with previous info
+- User Register Form fill in with previous info*
-- Change Skill to Skills Needed
+- Change Skill to Skills Needed*
-- Remove email and notifications
-- Tabbed search and create project form
+- Tabbed search and create project form*
-- Add checkbox for innovation sandbox, email them (theinnovationsandbox@gma.com)